 Treatment of HIE Brain Injury and Prognosis

-One of the ways that doctors can diagnose hypoxic ischemic injury is through imaging.
+If there is a possibility of anoxia or hypoxia, one of the ways that doctors can diagnose hypoxic-ischemic injury is through imaging.
 There may be a number of imaging options and multiple images may be taken to evaluate the patient, including:

 - Magnetic resonance imaging (MRI)